yowyowb/Webtech_Benslimane_Thevin/README.md

   ```bash
   cp -rp ./dex-config/config.yaml ./dex-config/config-private.yaml
   ```
-* Register your GitHub application, get the clientID and clientSecret from GitHub and report them to your Dex configuration.
+* Register your GitHub application, get the clientID and clientSecret from GitHub (GitHub/Setting/Developper Settings/OAuth Apps) and report them to your Dex configuration.
 Modify the provided `./dex-config/config-private.yaml` configuration to look like:
   ```yaml
   - type: github
     id: github